 I’d recommend to save money you pack yourself an esky full of food as food and drink prices tend to be expensive.
 However, food and drinks are available inside the park to be purchased.

 WhiteWater World entry is included with your Dreamworld ticket – so see above on ticket prices and how to purchase discounted tickets.

-WhiteWater World is located together with Dreamworld, in South East Queensland at the northern end of the Gold Coast on the Pacific Highway (M1) at Coomera which is 17kms north of Surfers Paradise and 48kms south of Brisbane.
-It is much easier to drive yourself, however there is the option of public transport.
-Alternatively you can book transfers starting at $22 per person – click here for more information.
+WhiteWater World is located with Dreamworld, 17kms north of Surfers Paradise and 48kms south of Brisbane.
+It is much easier to drive yourself.
+However, there is the option of public transport.
+Alternatively, you can book transfers starting at $22 per person – click here for more information.

-WhiteWater world is open 7 days a week from 11am – 4pm and is one of the perfect Gold Coast attractions for toddlers or teenagers.
+WhiteWater World is open seven days a week from 11 am – 4 pm and is one of the perfect Gold Coast attractions for toddlers or teenagers.

 22. Paradise Country

 Paradise Country is full of animals and shows that the whole family will enjoy.
-There are a variety of farm animals you can come face to face with as well as a range of glorious Australian Wildlife that you are able to get up close with.
-You can also see the very cute babies in the Animal Nursery, one of the best kid friendly activities Gold Coast has.
+There are a variety of farm animals you can come face to face with as well as a range of glorious Australian Wildlife that you can get up close with.
+You can also see the adorable babies in the Animal Nursery, one of the best kid-friendly activities Gold Coast has.

 The park is open from 9.30am to 4.30pm daily and is located on Production Drive in Oxenford in South East Queensland.
 It is also accessible via public transport.

 Outback Spectacular is a fantastic place to visit for the whole family.
 Enjoy a captivating journey to the high country with a dinner and show package that features Australian animals, stunning effects, songs and bush tucker.
 This is the perfect experience for families wondering what to do in Gold Coast with kids for a real Australiana experience.